-This program offers a course of study leading to the degree of Doctor of Philosophy (Ph.D.) in Computer Science.
+This program offers a course of study leading to the degree of Doctor of Philosophy (Ph.D.) in Computer Science (CS).
 The program combines traditional and online instruction to provide professionals the opportunity to pursue graduate study while continuing to work in their current positions.
 The program is especially well suited to those in industry, education, or government who are involved with one of the many areas of computer science and information technology.
-It provides research-oriented professionals with knowledge in the major areas of computer science the ability to develop creative solutions to substantive real-world problems.
-Each student must complete eight core courses, two research courses, and a dissertation.
+It provides research-oriented professionals with knowledge in the major areas of computer science and the ability to develop creative solutions to substantive real-world problems.